TupiNUMBooR/id/README.md

 ## Connections

 If you read this far, you probably deserve a quest reward — text me!
+Or create an [Issue](https://github.com/TupiNUMBooR/id/issues/new) 😄

 - Telegram - @TupiNUMBooR
 - TupiNUMBooR@gmail.com